 The reference sample probe ratio for reference is always 1.0, having a set of genes present on homologous chromosomes.
 Two same genes are present on two same chromosomes in us because we are diploid, and that is why both genes should be present in normal conditions.

-The score or ratio 1.0 means both genes present.
-A score of 0.5 indicates deletion of one gene or allele.
+The score or ratio of 1.0 means both genes are present.
+A score of 0.5 indicates the deletion of one gene or allele.
 Which are the heterozygous conditions.
 Similarly, ratio 1.5 indicates the presence of one extra copy, which means duplication of a gene.

-This technique to detect deletions and duplication are routinely employed in Duchenne muscular dystrophy copy number variation studies.
+This technique to detect deletions and duplication is routinely employed in Duchenne muscular dystrophy copy number variation studies.

 Advantages of MLPA:

 The present technique is a version of multiplex PCR that can amplify many templates in a single reaction.
 Therefore many target genes or gene alteration or copy number variations can be studied in a single reaction.